There you are, in the cozy sales office looking at the plans of a beautiful, soon-to-be beachfront condo complex.

 In most parts of Latin America, what happens behind the scenes in these construction projects is way different than what happens in the US.

 In the US, what typically happens is the builder will buy the land and make the building plan.
 Then they begin to sell units.
+You can read this article to know about best plans for granny flats.
+You can even see here how to appoint best granny flat builder.
+Discover More info here about appointing best builder.

 The money they receive from their sales goes into a secure escrow account that the builder can show the bank in order to help get financing to finish the project.
 Only upon completion of the project does the builder get access to YOUR money.
+As you are investing your money and waited for long time for new home.
+You should appoint the best home builder.
+Read More Here for more guidance.

 Down here in Latin America, it’s a little different.